jeungsook/cs135/exercises/exercise7.md

 ### Tips
 - How many times are you going to loop?
 It changes for every set of data.
 - You might want to read the lesson on Linux Redirection

+### Due Date Passed

+Common mistakes:
+- Not testing your program with various sized data and "outliers".
+- Overcomplicating the algorithm